 Dear ones!
 A few months back I did a post on fine art wedding photography featuring color and I thought it was time for a second.
-While our last post focused on juicy, citrus colors perfect for warmer months, this monochromatic color story is beautifully suited to cooler weather.
+While our last post focused on juicy, citrus colors perfect for warmer months, this analagous color story is beautifully suited to cooler weather.
 Burgundy, violet, cranberry, and plum create a beautifully rich and deep color palette that is elegant + moody without being heavy.
 Did I mention there's velvet?
 And fruit?
 And wine?
 And cake?
 And shouldn't we just get to the pics already, Jennifer, hurry the heck up already!

 If you want rich and elegant burgundy minus the heaviness, go for a space with a light interior.
 This space had the added bonus of windows and you just can't beat natural light for lovely photos but a space intentionally designed with pale ceilings, walls, and floors will allow a photographer to bounce a flash for a truer color capture.

-There are two ways to achieve depth in a monochromatic color story: 1) vary the texture 2) very the hue.
+There are two ways to achieve depth in a analogous color story: 1) vary the texture 2) very the hue.
 I adore texture and I used it in abundance.
 Silver for it's metallic and reflective qualities, glass for transparency and reflection, stone + paper for their matte surfaces, a glorious swoop of silk velvet for softness and florals.
 So many florals and fruits.
 The color scheme incorporates dark red, from cherry to burgundy, and violet, from almost black to blue, as well as accent colors like pale pink and cream to contrast with the richness of the red-violet tones.
-(Technical side note: a monochromatic color story is one that incorporates colors adjacent to one another on the color wheel.
+(Technical side note: an analogous color story is one that incorporates colors adjacent to one another on the color wheel.
 In this case red-violet; the colors that fall between red and violet on the spectrum.
 Google Munsell hue circle for a good, visual reference.)